 E. A limit on the payment of support related to cohabitation by the payee.

 4. Modification.
 An award of spousal support issued before October 1, 2013 is subject to modification when it appears that justice requires unless and to the extent the order awarding or modifying spousal support expressly states that the award, in whole or in part, is not subject to future modification.
-An award of spousal support issued on or after October 1, 2013 is subject to modification when it appears that justice requires.
+An award of spousal support issued on or after October 1, 2013 is subject to modification when there is a substantial change in financial circumstances and it appears that justice requires.